pm2-hive/pm2-hive.github.io/docs/features/signals.md

 ## Graceful start

-Sometimes you might need to wait for your application to have etablished connections with your DBs/caches/workers/whatever.
+Sometimes you might need to wait for your application to have established connections with your DBs/caches/workers/whatever.
 PM2 needs to wait before considering your application as `online`.
 To do this, you need to provide `--wait-ready` to the CLI or provide `wait_ready: true` in a process file.
 This will make PM2 listen for that event.
 In your application you will need to add `process.send('ready');` when you want your application to be considered as ready.

 ```javascript
 var http = require('http');